kinhsman/pfsense/docs/create-pfsense-vm.md

 ### 1.2 Create the VM with Basic Settings

-Adjust the value to suit your need, and then run the following command in the Proxmox shell to create the VM with optimized settings for pfSense:
+Adjust the values to suit your need, and then run the following command in the Proxmox shell to create the VM with optimized settings for pfSense:

 ```bash
 qm create <VM-ID> \